 Along with ritual, setting limits is very important for health and wellbeing.
 In a world in which we’re scared to offend, afraid to say “no”, we often find ourselves tapped out, overwhelmed and, simply drained.
 You may notice that people of a certain age have no problem saying no or offering an unpopular opinion.
 While we should be balanced in our assertiveness, we must have limits in place that will prevent others from taking too much from us.
 Once we re-contextualize the meaning of saying no, we can establish a healthier mind-body approach that will elevate our quality of life.

-“Healthy” limits involve flexibility, which is another important factor to longevity.
-When we place labels on ourselves, we’re fearful to stray from them.
+“Healthy” limits involve flexibility, which is another important factor in longevity.
+When we place labels on ourselves, we’re fearful of straying from them.
 If you feel you’re “obese”, for instance, you’re likely to feel fearful of food.
 If you strive to live a vegan lifestyle, you may be fearful of consuming animal products unintentionally.
 Living in fear ages us substantially, and places us before even more limiting portals.
-As the simple-but-profound saying goes, “A life lived in fear is a life half lived.”
+As the simple but profound saying goes, “A life lived in fear is a life half lived.”

 Leading a full life involves opening yourself up to experiences and stepping outside of your comfort zone.
 Sure, junk food is bad, but eating junk food while feeling guilty about it is worse.
 It’s far better to enjoy life’s pleasures in moderation, with honesty, self-love, and appreciation of what we have.
 This, in turn, raises the frequency of everything that we eat, do, and believe.